hackclub/hackclub/workshops/3D Heatmap/README.md

 ```

-**Output**\
+**Output**
 ![Volcano Heatmap](https://cloud-94iqxy8lo.vercel.app/0volcano.gif)

-To make 3D plots, we need three coordinates to define each point of the volcano.
-It's latitude, longitude, and altitude ( X, Y, and Z ).
-This data has come from the volcano(dataset).
+To make 3D plots, we need each data point must have three coordinates to define it's position.
+These three are it's latitude, longitude, and altitude (X, Y, and Z).
+This data comes from the volcano.csv dataset.
 Then we will plot each point, and then it will give us the 3D model of the volcano.
 And then, we have also added colors to make this 3D plot into 3D Heatmap.

-\
 Fantastic!
 You have created your first 3D Heatmap plot.

 # Voilà!

 Congratulations!✌️ you have completed the workshop.
 Share it with your friends and family.
 Share with everyone🤗✌️🥳👏🏅🌇🎊

 ![congratulations g.i.f](https://cloud-1th3ydnib.vercel.app/2workshop_happy.gif)

 # Keep Hacking!
 Mountain Bruno [Code](https://repl.it/@ShiveshSingh/Mtbrunoplot)